-- (1) Not less than 60 days before the expiration of a property agent licence, the holder of the licence may apply to the board for the renewal of the licence. - (2) The Board, at its discretion, may accept an application for the renewal of a property agent licence lodged less than 60 days before the expiration of the licence. - (3) An application for renewal must be - (a) in an approved form; and - (b) accompanied by any prescribed fee and, in the case of an application accepted under subsection (2), any further prescribed late fee; and - (c) accompanied by any documents and information the Board requires. - (4) Sections 17, 18, 19, 20 and 21 apply in respect of an application for, and the issue of, the renewal of a licence in the same manner as they apply to an application for, and the issue of, a licence. - (5) If an application for renewal of a licence is made under this section, the current licence continues in force until it is renewed or its renewal is refused.
+- (1) Subject to subsection (8), not less than 60 days before the expiration of a property agent licence, the holder of the licence may apply to the board for the renewal of the licence. - (2) The Board, at its discretion, may accept an application for the renewal of a property agent licence lodged less than 60 days before the expiration of the licence. - (3) An application for renewal must be - (a) in an approved form; and - (b) accompanied by any prescribed fee and, in the case of an application accepted under subsection (2), any further prescribed late fee; and

-- (6) The renewal of a licence takes effect from the date on which the licence was due to expire. - (7) The refusal to renew a licence takes effect on the date of the notice of refusal.
+- (c) accompanied by any documents and information the Board requires. - (4) Sections 17, 18, 19, 20 and 21 apply in respect of an application for, and the issue of, the renewal of a licence in the same manner as they apply to an application for, and the issue of, a licence. - (5) If an application for renewal of a licence is made under this section, the current licence continues in force until it is renewed or its renewal is refused. - (6) The renewal of a licence takes effect from the date on which the licence was due to expire. - (7) The refusal to renew a licence takes effect on the date of the notice of refusal. - (8) This section does not apply to a person who holds a licence by virtue of holding deemed registration.